gennyble/fluffy-parakeet/README.md

  - The window is collapsing from one side, prevent it for as long as you can.
 You're a little character on a tile world of some sort- side scrolling or top-down.
 How do you prevent the window closing?
 I was thinking you wedge some stuff between it and some pre-existing level geometry.
 How does this stop working?
 What prevents you from keeping it open forever?
 Does pressure slowly build up and you barricades break?
 Is this fun?

  - A sinking submarine.
 You've had a breach and your fuel pumps have died.
 You have a backup pump, only one.
 Manage your sole pump to send water overboard and fuel into your generators.
 Your crew need rest, too.

+ 23:01
+ Okay!
+I have figured out my idea.
+I'm going to go with the second one, the window collapsing, and it'll be great.
+A sidescroller where you use things around the level to prop up the window.
+They all have a strength and you have to keep up as long as you can.
+Maybe there'll eventually be a way to raise it back up a little.
+A little bottle jack?
+Mmmmm.